Hwasa: 2020: María

-At the end of 2020, Billboard named "Maria" the song with the second-most weeks inside the K-pop Hot 100 top 10 during the course of the year—charting for 19 consecutive weeks, while Spotify ranked Hwasa number 4 in their "2020 Most Played Female Korean K-pop Artist" list.
-"Maria" was ranked 2nd in Rolling Stone India's list of 20 Best K-pop Music Videos of the year and 27th in Paper's list of best K-pop song list of 40 Best K-pop Songs of 2020.
-The article mentioned that "Hwasa is known to many as a fearless person but her single 'Maria' deconstructs that image, casting an image of a young woman who is at once vulnerable and confident, playful and seductive — idol and human."
-In Time magazine's article documenting K-pop songs and albums that defined the year, the publication wrote "of the solo releases [the] year, Hwasa's "Maria" leaves the most searing impression".
+At the end of 2020, Billboard named "María" the song with the second-most weeks inside the K-pop Hot 100 top 10 during the course of the year—charting for 19 consecutive weeks, while Spotify ranked Hwasa number 4 in their "2020 Most Played Female Korean K-pop Artist" list.
+"María" was ranked 2nd in Rolling Stone India's list of 20 Best K-pop Music Videos of the year and 27th in Paper's list of best K-pop song list of 40 Best K-pop Songs of 2020.
+The article mentioned that "Hwasa is known to many as a fearless person but her single 'María' deconstructs that image, casting an image of a young woman who is at once vulnerable and confident, playful and seductive — idol and human."
+In Time magazine's article documenting K-pop songs and albums that defined the year, the publication wrote "of the solo releases [the] year, Hwasa's "María" leaves the most searing impression".
 With her success, Hwasa ranked ninth on the "Top 100 Kpop Idols YouTube Worldwide Search Rankings for 2020."

+2021–present: Departure from RBW, further solo releases, and "Twits"

 On July 23, 2021, Hwasa launched her YouTube channel, "Hwasa Official" and posted her first video.
 On November 24, she released her single album Guilty Pleasure, and its lead single "I'm a B".

-On July 16, 2022, it was announced that Hwasa will collaborate on a new single "Somebody" with Loco, which will be released on July 25.
+On July 16, 2022, it was announced that Hwasa will collaborate on a new single "Somebody" with Loco, which was released on July 25.
+On December 8, Hwasa released "Just Talking to Myself", the first soundtrack for her variety program the Hwasa Show aired on tvN.
+On December 20, she released the show's second soundtrack volume, "Grey Christmas".